wp-plugins/my-tickets/readme.txt

 = Future =

 * Improve options when there are multiple dates available for a specific event.
 Multiple ticket patterns w/separate pricing & availability options, etc.?
 Note accessibility features?
-* Add 'Reservation' as admin-only payment status
+* Add 'Reservation' as payment status (admin-only by default)
+* Add 'Waiting List' as payment status (admin-only by default)

 = 1.0.5 =